msgtobala/My-Books/React/React.md

 > In map method **Key** property should be attached and it should be on the **outer element/div/some outer tag**

+Key prop is important always and it used for identifying the differences in elements by React.
+This is made through [Reconciliation Algorithm](https://reactjs.org/docs/reconciliation.html).

+The **Key** prop should be,

+* stable

+  > An element should always have the same key, regardless of its position in the array.
+This
+  > means key={index} is a bad choice.

+* Permanent

+  >An element’s key must not change between renders.
+This means key={Math.random()}
+  >is a bad choice.

+* Unique

+  	> No two elements should have the same key.

  `throw new Error('Some errorMessage'); // throws an error,this the error made by developer`

 > Always Create **Containers**(statefull), **Components**(stateless), assets ... structure to maintain clean file structure